qmk/qmk_firmware/keyboards/telophase/readme.md

 ## Hardware versions

-There are two versions of the pro micro, a 3v and a 5v version.
-Depending on the version you're using, you'll need to set the CPU speed to `8000000` or `16000000` respectivly.
-Do this by changing the F_CPU version in rules.mk
+There are two versions of the Pro Micro, a 3V and a 5V version.
+Depending on the version you're using, you'll need to set the processor frequency to `8000000` or `16000000` respectively.
+Do this by changing `F_CPU` in rules.mk.

 ## Telophase Notes